jsymons/base-python-curriculum/unit-4-intro-to-functions/lesson-4-invoking-functions/README.md

 # Invoking Functions

 The first step to understand functions from a practical standpoint is using them.
-The fancy tech name we give to the action of "using" a function is is "_invoke_ a function".
+The fancy tech name we give to the action of "using" a function is "_invoke_ a function".
 Python has many functions that we can just use out of the box.
 For example, `print` is a function (**check the notes below**) that lets you send characters to the console.
 Let's see a few different examples of _invoking_ the `print` function:

 ```python
 print("Hello World")